-OverviewCone Peak is towering rock formation in the Sierra Nevada mountains just east of I-80 near the California/Nevada state line.
-Many travelers see this rock tower while driving east or west on I-80, but few ever actually go there.
+OverviewCone Peak is a rocky tower in the Sierra Nevada mountains just east of I-80 near the California/Nevada state line.
+Many travelers see this rock tower while driving east or west on I-80, but few ever actually visit.

 Cone Peak does not have much prominence, only about 86’ in fact.
-But that does not take away from its dramatic beauty and contrast with the surrounding landscape, made up mostly of forest and brush, and an endless series of plateaus that make up the northern Carson Range.
+But it merits its own page as a prominent landmark seen by many thousands of travelers each day.
+Cone Peak has dramatic beauty and contrasts with the surrounding landscape, made up mostly of forest and brush, and an endless series of plateaus that make up the northern Carson Range.

 Typically this area is best hiked in fall before first snowfall.
 It is far better to hike here when it is dry, which is why October/November is probably the best time.
 We hiked on January 2nd, 2012 in 60 degree+ weather in what has followed perhaps the driest December on record in this region.
 Normally these roads are covered in snow at this time.

 Getting ThereHead to Verdi, Nevada on I-80 near the California State line.
 Get off at Exit 3 and head south on CO Road 136, also called South Verdi Road.
 South of I-80 the road crosses back on the west side of the train tracks.
 Continue south and the road becomes partially paved/partially dirt.
 2 miles from the exit is parking, usually used for anglers fishing in the Truckee River.
 A dirt road crosses the train tracks and heads uphill.
 The elevation at the parking area is about 4950’.